apache/celeborn/docs/developers/sbt.md

 ./build/sbt test
 ```

-Running Tests for Specific Versions of Spark/Flink Client.
+Running tests for specific versions of Spark/Flink client.

-For example, to run the test cases for the Spark 3.3 client only, use the following command:
+For example, to run the test cases for the Spark 3.3 client, use the following command:

 ```shell
 $ ./build/sbt -Pspark-3.3 test